The Effects of Taking Too Much Pain Medication

 Narcan (naloxone) is a nasal spray that is used to reverse an opioid overdose.
 Many metropolitan regions have trained first responders to utilize Narcan in the event of an overdose.
 Narcan can restore respiratory function at a critical juncture, saving the individual’s life.

 When approaching treatment for an opioid addiction or dependency, the first step will be to successfully complete a detoxification program.
-It is always preferable to have a medically supervised detox where withdrawal symptoms can be monitored and managed, therefore dramatically increasing the chances of completing detox and making it into treatment.
+It is always preferable to have a ly supervised detox where withdrawal symptoms can be monitored and managed, therefore dramatically increasing the chances of completing detox and making it into treatment.

 Treatment for Opioid Abuse and Addiction

 If struggling with managing opioid use or abuse it is important to tackle the addictive behavioral responses that follow the cravings or triggers to take the medication.
-Someone who is under a doctor’s care can work with the doctor to taper the dosage down gradually, which might be sufficient if dependency has not developed.
-However, for individuals who have already become addicted to the opioids an addiction treatment program is in order.
+Someone who is under a doctor’s care can work with the doctor to taper the dosage down gradually, which might be sufficient if the dependency has not developed.
+However, for individuals who have already become addicted to opioids an addiction treatment program is in order.

 In a comprehensive inpatient rehab program the individual will participate in various forms of therapy that can help change the way triggers are responded to.
-Using evidence-based therapies, such as cognitive behavioral therapy or dialectical behavior therapy, the therapist will guide the person towards forming new ways to respond to the internal messaging that keeps one going back for more of the drugs.
+Using evidence-based therapies, such as cognitive behavioral therapy or dialectical behavior therapy, the therapist will guide the person toward forming new ways to respond to the internal messaging that keeps one going back for more of the drugs.
 These therapies help individuals develop new coping skills and productive behavioral responses that will become reinforced as they are practiced in real time.

 Other recovery skills taught in rehab include stress management techniques, deep-breathing exercises, mindfulness meditation skills, better communication and interpersonal skills, and conflict resolution tools.
-Relapse prevention strategies will also be formulated so clients are prepared to face cravings or triggers head on.
+Relapse prevention strategies will also be formulated so clients are prepared to face cravings or trigger head on.

 Medications such as buprenorphine can be used in early recovery, once the opioids are out of the individual’s system, to help block cravings and support recovery.
 These drugs must be carefully monitored as part of a comprehensive recovery program.
 Individuals are also encouraged to seek out the support found in local recovery communities.